tejalsakore/python/lecture-11/lecture-11.md

   print("B is greater than to A ")
 ```
 ## 🏠 HomeWork
->🚁Write a program to check whether applicant is eligible for Driving licence or not using if statments.
+>🚁Write a program to check whether applicant is eligible for voting or not using if statments.
 >🛰️Write a program to cheak whether entered number is even ir odd by using if-else statment.

 ## 🔗 Some Useful Links